-IRA's established to provide funds for post-secondary education have a maximum contribution of \$2000 for 2003.
-The gross income phase-out range increases to \$190,000 - \$220,000.
-The contribution deadline is extended from the end of the year to April 15, 2004, due date for the individual tax return.
+IRA's established to provide funds for post-secondary education have a maximum contribution of \$2000 for 2004.
+The gross income phase-out range is \$95,000 - \$110,000 for single filers (\$190,000 - \$220,000 for status 2 and 4 filers).
+The contribution deadline is extended from the end of the year to April 15, 2005, due date for the individual tax return.
 Funds from such accounts may now be used for elementary and secondary school tuition, supplies, etc. in addition to college expenses.
-No adjustment to income is allowed on an educational IRA, however the funds at time of distribution are tax exempt if the all qualifications are met.
+No adjustment to income is allowed on an educational IRA, however the funds at time of distribution are tax exempt if all qualifications are met.

-An MSA is a trust or custodial account that is created or organized exclusively for the purpose of paying the qualified medical expenses of an "account holder" as well as the taxpayer's spouse and/or dependents.
+An Archer MSA is a trust or custodial account that is created or organized exclusively for the purpose of paying the qualified medical expenses of an "account holder" as well as the taxpayer's spouse and/or dependents.
 In order to be eligible, a taxpayer must have insurance coverage only under a "high deductible" health plan.
-High deductible health plan means in the case of self-only coverage, an annual deductible which is not less than \$1,700 and not more than \$2,500, in the case of family coverage, an annual deductible which is not less than \$3,350 and not more than \$4.950, and the out-of-pocket expenses required to be paid under the plan (other than for premiums) for covered benefits does not exceed \$3,350 for self-only coverage and \$6,150 for family coverage.
+A high deductible health plan will have the following deductibles and limitations: (1) for self-only coverage, the minimum deductible is \$1,700, maximum deductible is \$2,600 and the maximum out of pocket expense is \$3,450, and (2) for family coverage, the minimum deductible is \$2.600, maximum deductible is \$3,450 and the maximum out of pocket expense is \$6,300.
+New Archer MSAs may not be established after 2003.

 The annual contribution limit is the sum of the monthly limits, determined separately, based on the individual's status and health plan coverage as of the first day of the month.
-The monthly limitation for any month is the amount equal to 1/12 of 65% of the annual deductible for an individual with self-only coverage and 1/12 of 75% of the annual deductible for an individual who has family coverage.
+The contribution limitation for any month is the amount equal to 1/12 of 65% of the annual deductible for an individual with self-only coverage and 1/12 of 75% of the annual deductible for an individual who has family coverage.
 Check the appropriate box and enter the total.

-IF YOU MADE CONTRIBUTIONS TO BOTH AN IRA AND AN MSA, PLEASE ATTACH A STATE-MENT OF THE CONTRIBUTIONS YOU OR YOUR SPOUSE MADE TO EACH PLAN.
+IF YOU MADE CONTRIBUTIONS TO BOTH AN IRA AND AN ARCHER MSA.
+PLEASE ATTACH A STATE-